onnx/onnx/docs/Operators.md

 ### <a name="StringConcat"></a><a name="stringconcat">**StringConcat**</a>

   Concatenates strings in the input tensor to form a larger string.
-  A separator can be specified to seprate entries in the resulting string.
+  A separator can be specified to separate entries in the resulting string.
   One single space is used as the default.
   The input tensor can be of rank 1 or 2.
   The resulting tensor will be of rank 0 or 1.